Shi-web/MultiTool-AI-Agent/README.md

 ---

 ## Project Overview
-Designed and implemented a production-ready multi-tool AI agent using LangGraph and Claude that intelligently routes user queries to appropriate external APIs, demonstrating hands-on experience with prompt engineering, tool integration, and agentic AI workflows.
+Designed and implemented a production-ready multi-tool AI agent using LangGraph that intelligently routes user queries to appropriate external APIs, demonstrating hands-on experience with prompt engineering, tool integration, and agentic AI workflows.

 ---